 The DILF Manufacturing PMI in Denmark rose to 48 in August of 2022, from an upwardly revised 38.1 in July, indicating a softer deterioration in operating conditions at Danish manufacturers.
 All sub-indexes rose in August, particularly for new orders (45.7 vs 31.1 in July), production (44.7 vs 32.5) and employment (61.9 vs 40.3).
 At the same time, inflationary pressures eased for input prices (76 vs 87.4). source: DILF - Danish Purchasing and Logistics Forum

 Manufacturing PMI in Denmark averaged 55.52 points from 1994 until 2022, reaching an all time high of 71.34 points in October of 2021 and a record low of 24.31 points in February of 2009.
 This page provides the latest reported value for - Denmark Manufacturing Pmi - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Denmark Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Manufacturing Pmi in Denmark is expected to be 56.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Pmi in Denmark to stand at 57.38 in 12 months time.
-In the long-term, the Denmark Manufacturing Pmi is projected to trend around 54.00 in 2020, according to our econometric models.
+Manufacturing PMI in Denmark is expected to be 58.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Denmark Manufacturing PMI is projected to trend around 55.00 points in 2023, according to our econometric models.